redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 # Non blocking calls with fork/join

 the `yield` statement causes the generator to pause until the yielded effect resolves or rejects.
-If you look closely at this example:
+If you look closely at this example :

 ```javascript
 function* watchFetch() {